 - Appropriate PPE will be worn at all times.
 This will typically include hard hats, eye protection, - protective trousers, gloves and reflective clothing, hearing protection, masks and wet weather clothing as appropriate; - first aid kit will be on site at all times; - all plant will be operated by competent certified operators.
-Plant to be inspected regularly and - have the appropriate certification; - manual lifting operations will be kept to minimum by the use of mechanical means; - site visitors should not be generally allowed to work site except when its essential in such cases shall be accompanied at all times and required PPE shall be provided; - provide first aid services in the site; - proper signage and fencing should be provided around the site; - carry out works during good weather; - well trained personnel to use machinery and vehicles; - avoid transportation during night; and - securing any loads on vehicles during transportation.
+Plant to be inspected regularly and - have the appropriate certification; - manual lifting operations will be kept to minimum by the use of mechanical means; - site visitors should not be generally allowed to work site except when its essential in such cases shall be accompanied at all times and required PPE shall be provided; - provide first aid services in the site; - proper signage and fencing should be provided around the site; - carry out works during good weather; - well trained personnel to use machinery and vehicles; - avoid transportation during night; and - accuring any loads on vehicles during transportation.

-5.3.1.3 C6 Waste Generation during Construction
+5.3.1.2 C5 Waste Generation during Construction

-Solid waste generated during land clearance and IWMC construction work would negatively impact the site and surrounding environment if not properly managed and disposed of at an approved dumpsite.
-Overall, the multi-criteria impact magnitude for waste generation was -28, implying that it will have a moderately negative impact.
+Solid waste generated during IWMC construction work would negatively impact the site and surrounding environment if not properly managed and disposed of at an approved dumpsite.
+Overall, the multi-criteria impact magnitude for waste generation was -30, implying that it will have a moderately negative impact.
 Waste burned onsite would generate smoke, possibly impacting negatively on ambient air quality and human health.
-On the other hand, if all site clearance waste is to be transported this would also result in requiring burning fossil fuels and would require significant finance.
 Solid waste, if allowed to accumulate, could cause localised conditions conducive to the breeding of nuisance and health-threatening pests such as mosquitoes.
 Poor construction waste management constitutes a short-term, possibly long-term, negative impact.